johnnymatthews/blog/191212-create-a-paper-backup-of-your-gpg-key.md

 #### Use a QR Code

-If you'd prefer to import and export your key to a QR code then you can use [Qrencode](https://formulae.brew.sh/formula/qrencode).

-If you're doing this, make sure the application you'll use to import the secret key actually accepts this type of QR code.
+If you'd prefer to import and export your key to a QR code then you can use [QREncode](https://formulae.brew.sh/formula/qrencode).
+Make sure the application you'll use to import the secret key actually accepts this type of QR code.
 Not all QR readers are created equal.

 1. Install Qrencode: